-A towel*, preferrably a bath sheet or beach towel
+A foam roller or a towel*.
+If a towel then preferrably a bath sheet or beach towel

 - Take the towel and roll it up.
 It needs to be long enough to support from head to buttocks.
 A bath sheet rolled along the short end should be ok, but if you don’t have one of them then a bath towel or two rolled along the long end works.

 - Place on a firm surface.
 You can try it on a bed if it is form enough but you might find it sinks a bit too much.

 - Lie on your back on the towel, so that it runs down the length of your spine.
 Your head and the sacrum (between the buttocks) need to be supported.
 We are not looking to put an excessive curve into your low back which some yoga classes use bolsters for.

 - Have your arms out to the sides, and resting on the floor.
 They should rest comfortably somewhere between 45 and 135 degrees.

 - Start off with your your knees bent for a couple of breaths, then let them stretch out.
 If that is not comfortable for your low back then keep them bent.

 - Let the front of the shoulders soften and keep this position for up to 5-10 minutes.
 Start off with a couple of minutes and then extend.